quintype/quintype-amp/docs-src/tutorials/visual-stories.md

 <img src="./visual-stories/visual_story_parts.png" alt="Parts of a visual story">

-- The first visual story page shows the hero image, headline, author name and publisher logo.
+- The first visual story page shows the hero image, headline, author name, and publisher logo.
-- Every subsequent visual story page corresponds to a Quintype story card (i.e. the second visual story page will show the 1st storycard)
+- Every subsequent visual story page corresponds to a Quintype story card (i.e. the second visual story page will show the 1st storycard).
 - Only the following story elements are supported - image, title, also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph (text).
-All other story elements are ignored
+All other story elements are ignored.
-- At this point of time our CMS does not support uploading videos, so they're not supported by AmpLib
+- At this point of time our CMS does not support uploading videos, so they're not supported by AmpLib.
 - At the end, a [bookend](https://amp.dev/documentation/components/amp-story-bookend/?format=stories) (which is an end screen of an AMP story, showcasing sharing and related content) is shown.
 - There can be only one image per story card.
-If more than one image is added (per card), the first one is displayed
+If more than one image is added (per card), the first one is displayed.
 - Similarly, there can be only one `title` story element.
 - There can be one or more (or a combination of) also-read, answer, bigfact, blockquote, blurb, q-and-a, question, quote, summary, title, normal paragraph story elements.
 They're positioned at the bottom of the visual story page.